Understanding Product Mix

 Would have a total product mix length of 12 products.

-For example, a smartphone brand might have multiple variations of a single model, offering different storage capacities, screen sizes, or performance specifications.
+For example, a smartphone brand might offer multiple variations of a single model, each with different storage capacities, screen sizes, or performance specifications.
 Similarly, a cosmetics brand could offer a foundation product in 20 different shades to cater to diverse skin tones.

 For instance:

-- A company that produces shampoo, conditioner, and body wash has a highly consistent product mix since all items fall within the personal care industry.
+- A company that produces shampoo, conditioner, and body wash has a highly consistent product mix, as all products fall within the personal care industry.

 - In contrast, a company selling smartphones, refrigerators, and skincare has low consistency, requiring different production and marketing strategies.